 How to Clean Raw Pumpkin Seeds

 It’s crucial to clean your seeds right after harvesting your pumpkins.
 Otherwise, the seeds will begin to rot quickly.
-Lucky for you, I’ve got a few tips to make it a breeze to do!
+Lucky for you, I’ve got a few tips to make it a breeze!

 Refrigerate.
 Cleaning the seeds can be time-consuming.
 So, if you don’t have time to do it immediately, refrigerate the seeds and pulp together, making sure to sort, clean, and air fry your seeds within 24 hours.